Reading Time: 3 Minutes 39 Sec

 Whether your company is considering implementing a performance management process, or you are simply refining an existing one, it’s important to clearly outline and define the purpose and plan to everyone involved.
 The common process will usually include standard elements such as goal setting, defining measurements of success, tracking progress, reviewing performance, providing feedback and finally, stress checking and optimizing the process based on results.

 Managing performance is mission critical for every company.
 When leaders and employees have a clear look into personal and collective progress, organizations ensure greater employee value through better focus, alignment and engagement.
-In the next article in this series we will explore how some of the best companies in the world are implementing these processes and what tips and tricks we can apply to maximize the impact of our performance management systems.
+In the next article in this series, we will recap the transformation Performance Management has gone through over the years, becoming a platform through which managers employees work in unison to scheme and set work-goals.

 Gameffective is an Employee Centric Performance Management Platform – the “fitness tracker” for the Connected Workforce of the Future.
 The platform empowers employees to boost their work performance through hyper personalized goals, real time tracking and data-driven, actionable feedback and coaching.
 Deployed with the world’s leading organizations Gameffective helps managers drive up employee value day by day.
 To find out how Gameffective can help transform your organization go to www.gameffective.com or book a live demo.